Johor

-Johor has high diversity in ethnicity, culture, and language.
-The state is known for its traditional dance of zapin and Kuda kepang.
-The head of state is the Sultan of Johor, while the head of government is the Menteri Besar.
-The government system is closely modelled on the Westminster parliamentary system, with the state administration divided into administrative districts.
-Islam is the state religion per the 1895 Constitution of Johor, but other religions can be freely practised.
-Both Malay and English have been accepted as official languages for the state since 1914.
+Johor has high diversity in ethnicity, culture, language, and is known for its traditional dance of zapin and kuda kepang.
+The head of state is the Sultan of Johor, while the head of government is the Chief Minister.
+The government system is closely modelled on the Westminster system.
+Johor is divided into administrative districts, with Johor Bahru District being the second largest district in Malaysia by population and economy.
+Islam is the state religion, but other religions can be freely practised.
+Johor has diverse tropical rainforests and an equatorial climate.
+Situated at the southern foothills of the Tenasserim Hills, inselbergs and massifs dominate the state's flat landscape, with Mount Ledang being the highest point.